About the training program

 • at least three years of full-time equivalent health-related employment including at least two years of clinical experience

 • Yes.
-You must hold current general registration as a medical practitioner with the Medical Board of Australia.
+You must hold current full general registration as a medical practitioner with the Medical Board of Australia.

 You are not eligible to apply for a medical traineeship if any of the following apply to you: